Welcome, guest !

 Water use has also become a concern as corn production expands into drier areas like Kansas, where the crop requires irrigation.
 The ethanol boom has sent water demands skyrocketing, putting pressure on already suffering sources like the Ogallala aquifer.
 And according to a recent report by the World Resources Institute, stepped-up corn ethanol production means not only increases in soil erosion and water pollution, but increases in greenhouse-gas emissions.

-Link to this news: Description of the biofuel production
+Related Offers - Description of the biofuel production